 All other ambulatory healthcare services 14

-Phlebotomists who collect blood donations sometimes travel to different offices and sites in order to set up mobile donation centers.
-They also sometimes travel to long-term care centers or patients’ homes.
+Phlebotomists who collect blood donations sometimes travel to different offices or sites in order to set up mobile donation centers.
+Some phlebotomists travel to long-term care centers or patients’ homes.

 Injuries and Illnesses

-Phlebotomists often stand for long periods, and must be careful when handling blood, needles, and other medical supplies.
+Phlebotomists must be careful when handling blood, needles, and other medical supplies.
 Injuries may occur if they are not careful with medical equipment.

 Work Schedules